5/15/2025

 Chief Strategy Officer

-Please turn to slide 10, where we highlight the major development on global environmental regulations.
-The 83rd session of the IMO's Marine Environment Protection Committee introduced a new net zero framework, marking a major regulatory milestone toward achieving climate neutrality in international seething by 2050.
-The new regulation introduces a greenhouse gas fuel intensity metric, which is a way to wake greenhouse gas emissions per unit of energy used on board the ship.
+Please turn to slide 10, where we highlight the major developments on global environmental regulations.
+The 83rd session of the IMO's Marine Environment Protection Committee introduced a new net zero framework, marking a major regulatory milestone toward achieving climate neutrality in international shipping by 2050.
+The new regulation introduces a greenhouse gas fuel intensity metric, which is a way to weight greenhouse gas emissions per unit of energy used on board the ship.
 This is similar to the fuel EU regulation which came into force in January 2025.
 Each ship is required to report its fuel intensity annually to the IMO.
-Two tiers of requirements are set on the annual fuel intensity for a ship, a base target and a more stringent direct compliance target, which each ship is required to meet.
-A ship which generates compliance surplus can transfer surplus units to ships with a compliance deficit, or it can bank the units for later use within two subsequent calendar years.
-A ship with a compliance deficit can use surplus units from other ships or purchase remedial units from the IMO at $100 or $380 per ton CO2 equivalent deficit, depending on whether the ship's fuel intensity is between the base and direct targets or above the base targets.
-The process from the new regulation will go into the IMO net zero fund to be set up and managed by the IMO.
-Part of the revenues are intended to be circulated directly back to the industry as a reward for using near zero fuels or energy sources which are near zero.
+Two tiers of requirements are set on the annual fuel intensity for a ship, a base target and a more stringent direct compliance target which each ship is required to meet.
+A ship which generates compliance surplus can transfer surplus units to ships with a compliance deficit or it can bank the units for later use within two subsequent calendar years.
+A SIP with a compliance deficit can use surplus units from other SIPs or purchase remedial units from the IMO at $100 or $380 per ton CO2 equivalent deficit, depending on whether the SIP's fuel intensity is between the base and direct target or above the base target.
+The profits from the new regulation will go into the IMO Net Zero Fund to be set up and managed by the IMO.
+Part of the revenues are intended to be circulated directly back to the industry as a reward for using near-zero fuels or energy sources which are near-zero.
 This new framework is set for adoption in October 2025, subject to final approval, with a first reporting period starting on 1st January 2028.
 Starbuck remains focused on researching and adopting optimal strategies to ensure timely and efficient compliance with the new global regulations.
-I will now pass the floor to our CEO, for a market update and closing remarks.
+I will now pass the floor to our CEO, Petros Papas, for a market update and his closing remarks.

 speaker